moshehoff/FamilyHistory/site/public/static/chapters/I11052340/04-savran-to-fremantle.md

 ![[bios/I11052340/img_odessa_harbour.png]]
 **_ODESSA HARBOUR_**

-Moishe's 17 years-old nephew <a href="/profiles/Wolfe-Hochman">Wolfe</a> (the son of <a href="/profiles/Josef-Hochman">Josef</a>), had been entrusted to his care and travelled with them.
-From Jaffa they went to Ramla, to be precise, to Sarafand al'Amar to visit his brother <a href="/profiles/Shimon-Meir-%D7%9E%D7%90%D7%99%D7%A8-Hochman">Shimon Me'ir</a>.
+Moishe's 17 years-old nephew [Wolfe](/profiles/Wolfe-Hochman) (the son of [Josef](/profiles/Josef-Hochman)), had been entrusted to his care and travelled with them.
+From Jaffa they went to Ramla, to be precise, to Sarafand al'Amar to visit his brother [Shimon Me'ir](/profiles/Shimon-Meir-%D7%9E%D7%90%D7%99%D7%A8-Hochman).

 Sarafand al'Amar was an Arab village where a small number of Jewish families lodged.
 The site is today's Tzrifin.
-As in Ottoman Palestine there were few prospects, Moishe continued on to join his other brother, <a href="/profiles/Haim-Yehuda-%D7%97%D7%99%D7%99%D7%9D-%D7%99%D7%94%D7%95%D7%93%D7%94-Hochman">Haim Yudl</a> and his nephew <a href="/profiles/Berl-Hochman">Ber'l</a> (son of <a href="/profiles/Shimon-Meir-%D7%9E%D7%90%D7%99%D7%A8-Hochman">Shimon Me'ir</a>) in Australia (<a href="/profiles/Haim-Yehuda-%D7%97%D7%99%D7%99%D7%9D-%D7%99%D7%94%D7%95%D7%93%D7%94-Hochman">Haim Yudl</a> had arrived in Fremantle in 1901, <a href="/profiles/Berl-Hochman">Ber'l</a> in 1904).
+As in Ottoman Palestine there were few prospects, Moishe continued on to join his other brother, [Haim Yudl](/profiles/Haim-Yehuda-%D7%97%D7%99%D7%99%D7%9D-%D7%99%D7%94%D7%95%D7%93%D7%94-Hochman) and his nephew [Ber'l](/profiles/Berl-Hochman) (son of [Shimon Me'ir](/profiles/Shimon-Meir-%D7%9E%D7%90%D7%99%D7%A8-Hochman)) in Australia ([Haim Yudl](/profiles/Haim-Yehuda-%D7%97%D7%99%D7%99%D7%9D-%D7%99%D7%94%D7%95%D7%93%D7%94-Hochman) had arrived in Fremantle in 1901, [Ber'l](/profiles/Berl-Hochman) in 1904).

 Their Russian passports were confiscated by the Ottoman authorities, and they received Turkish travel documents.
 They retained these latter documents on arriving in Australia.

-_(from a statement by <a href="/profiles/Wolfe-Hochman">Wolfe Hoffman</a> in the Australian Archives)._
+_(from a statement by [Wolfe Hoffman](/profiles/Wolfe-Hochman) in the Australian Archives)._

 ![[bios/I11052340/img_ndl_scharnhorst.png]]
 **_NDL SCHARNHORST_**